arunkumar-mourougappane/gjallarhorn-rs/CONTRIBUTING.md

 ### Prerequisites

-To build and run Heimdall-rs, you need a standard Rust environment and a few system libraries.
+To build and run Gjallarhorn, you need a standard Rust environment and a few system libraries.

 1. **Rust**: Install the latest stable Rust toolchain via [rustup](https://rustup.rs/).
 2. **System Libraries** (Linux):